 Cytokinetics, Incorporated (the "Company", "we" or "our") was incorporated under the laws of the state of Delaware on August 5, 1997.
+In February 2014, the Company created a Bermuda subsidiary, Cytokinetics (Bermuda) Ltd. in furtherance of the international development and potential commercialization of the Company's products outside the United States.
 The Company is a clinical-stage biopharmaceutical company focused on the discovery and development of novel small molecule therapeutics that modulate muscle function for the potential treatment of serious diseases and medical conditions.
-The Company is a development stage enterprise and has been primarily engaged in conducting research, developing drug candidates and technologies, and raising capital.

 The Company's financial statements contemplate the conduct of the Company's operations in the normal course of business.
-The Company has incurred an accumulated deficit of \$489.1 million since inception and there can be no assurance that the Company will attain profitability.
-The Company had a net loss of \$40.2 million for the nine months ended September 30, 2013.
-Cash, cash equivalents and investments increased to \$85.4 million at September 30, 2013 from \$74.0 million at December 31, 2012 due principally to cash receipts from licensing transactions and sales of common stock.
+The Company has incurred an accumulated deficit of \$491.3 million since inception and there can be no assurance that the Company will attain profitability.
+The Company had a net loss of \$8.7 million and net cash used in operations of \$17.8 million for the three months ended March 31, 2014.
+Cash, cash equivalents and investments increased to \$101.9 million at March 31, 2014 from \$80.2 million at December 31, 2013, principally due to net proceeds received of \$37.5 million from the underwritten secondary offering which closed on February 25, 2014.
 The Company anticipates that it will continue to have operating losses and net cash outflows in future periods.

-The Company is subject to risks common to development stage companies including, but not limited to, development of new drug candidates, dependence on key personnel, and the ability to obtain additional capital as needed to fund its future plans.
+The Company is subject to risks common to clinical stage biopharmaceutical companies including, but not limited to, development of new drug candidates, dependence on key personnel, and the ability to obtain additional capital as needed to fund its future plans.
 The Company's liquidity will be impaired if sufficient additional capital is not available on terms acceptable to the Company.
-To date, the Company has funded its operations primarily through sales of its common stock and convertible preferred stock, licensing of its patents and know-how, contract payments under its collaboration agreements, debt financing arrangements, government grants and interest income.
+To date, the Company has funded its operations primarily through sales of its common stock and convertible preferred stock, contract payments under its collaboration agreements, debt financing arrangements, government grants and interest income.
 Until it achieves profitable operations, the Company intends to continue to fund operations through payments from strategic collaborations, additional sales of equity securities, government grants and debt financings.
 The Company has never generated revenues from commercial sales of its drugs and may not have drugs to market for at least several years, if ever.
 The Company's success is dependent on its ability to enter into new strategic collaborations and/or raise additional capital and to successfully develop and market one or more of its drug candidates.
 As a result, the Company may choose to raise additional capital through equity or debt financings to continue to fund its operations in the future.
 The Company cannot be certain that sufficient funds will be available from such a financing or through a collaborator when required or on satisfactory terms.
 Additionally, there can be no assurance that the Company's drug candidates will be accepted in the marketplace or that any future products can be developed or manufactured at an acceptable cost.
 These factors could have a material adverse effect on the Company's future financial results, financial position and cash flows.